 Frederick O’Brien married in October of 1921 to Sarah A. Green.
 After their marriage, they lived briefly at 430 Marlborough, but by the 1922-1923 winter season had moved to 465 Beacon.
 His mother continued to live at 430 Marlborough until her death in December of 1922.

-It appears that, when he purchased 430 Marlborough, Frederick O’Brien converted it into a two-family dwelling, and from about 1920 it also was the home of Myles Standish and his wife, Frances E. (Wright) Standish.
+From the 1919-1920 winter season, the other unit at 430 Marlborough was the home of Myles Standish and his wife, Frances E. (Wright) Standish.
 He was a commercial traveler and in the late 1920s became financial advertising manager for the Boston Post.
 They continued to live at 430 Marlborough during the 1925-1926 winter season, but moved thereafter.

-By the 1923-1924 winter season, 430 Marlborough was the home of Warren Franklin Freeman, a real estate broker, auctioneer, and appraiser.
+On May 1, 1923, 430 Marlborough was purchased from Mary Doherty by Warren Franklin Freeman, a real estate broker, auctioneer, and appraiser.
+He lived in the unit previously occupied by Frederick O’Brien.
 He previously had lived in Brighton.
 He does not appear to have been a close relative of Horace Vinton Freeman, the original owner of 430 Marlborough.

 Warren Freeman was twice widowed and in 1925 he married again, to Rose (Roslyn/Rosalind) Saunders.
 After their marriage they lived at 430 Marlborough.
-Warren and Rose Freeman are shown as the owners of 430 Marlborough on the 1928 Bromley map, and Rose Freeman is shown as the owner on the 1938 Bromley map.
+On June 22, 1926, he transferred the property into both of their names, and on December 29, 1928, they transferred it into her name.

-Among the longer-term residents was Miss Josephine Abbott, who lived at 430 Marlborough from about 1924.
+Among the longer-term residents was Miss Josephine Abbott, who lived at 430 Marlborough from the 1924-1925 winter season.
 She previously had lived in an apartment at 421 Marlborough.
 She continued to live at 430 Marlborough during the 1934-1935 winter season, after which she moved to an apartment at 406 Beacon.

-Also among the longer-term residents with the Freemans were Thomas Winslow Rich, a real estate broker, and his wife, May M. (Telfer) Rich, who lived there from about 1930.
+Also among the longer-term residents with the Freemans were Thomas Winslow Rich, a real estate broker, and his wife, May M. (Telfer) Rich, who lived there from the 1929-1930 winter season.
 They previously had lived in Buzzard’s Bay.
 They continued to live at 430 Marlborough during the 1934-1935 winter season, but moved thereafter and by 1940 were living in Newton.

-In July of 1972, Rose Freeman transferred 430 Marlborough to Louise McKenzie.
-In February of 1976, Louise McKenzie transferred the property back to Rose Freeman.
+On July 12, 1972, Rose Freeman transferred 430 Marlborough to Louise McKenzie, who lived in an apartment at 465 Beacon.
+On February 24, 1976, Louise McKenzie transferred the property back to Rose Freeman.

-In May of 1981, the Corey-Washington-Egremont Nominee Trust filed for (and subsequently received) permission to legalize the occupancy as six units (the existing condition).
+On May 8, 1981, 430 Marlborough was purchased from W. E. Steele by the 430 Marlborough Street Corporation (Harvey Wilk, president).
+In conjunction with the sale, the Corey-Washington-Egremont Nominee Trust filed for (and subsequently received) permission to legalize the occupancy as six units, which was the existing condition.

-In March of 1983, the 430 Marlborough Street Corporation converted 430 Marlborough into four condominium units, the 430 Marlborough Street Condominium.
+On March 14, 1983, the 430 Marlborough Street Corporation converted 430 Marlborough into four condominium units, the 430 Marlborough Street Condominium.